-We have all heard or know of someone who is taking the obesity drug but the exciting news is research going to take the obesity GLP-1 drugs for wider use.
-A summary of the GLP-1 is in the general post on Ozempic and GLP-1 Drugs here.
+We have all heard or know of someone who is taking an obesity drug, but the exciting news is that research is going to extend approval of GLP-1 drugs for wider use.
+A summary of GLP-1 is in the general post on Ozempic and GLP-1 Drugs here.

 GLP-1 Not Just for Obesity and Type 2 Diabetes